wengzhiwen/RunJPLib/docs/admin_panel.md

 If the requested data is found in MongoDB, it will be served from there.
 Otherwise, the application will fall back to the original file-based loading mechanism.
 This allows for a gradual migration and ensures that the site remains functional even for data that has not yet been uploaded to the database.

-A new route, `/pdf/mongo/<item_id>`, has been added to serve PDF files directly from the binary data stored in MongoDB.
+A new route, `/pdf/resource/<resource_id>`, has been added to serve PDF files directly from the binary data stored in MongoDB.
+For backward compatibility, the legacy route `/pdf/mongo/<item_id>` is still supported but deprecated.